21st CCLCSummer Enrichment program

 The Bridge Downeast offers a 21st Century Community Learning Center Summer Day Camp during July.
 Many students struggle to retain information learned during the school year.
 Our camp offers a way for students to continue to develop academic understanding while outside of the classroom.
 Campers go on weekly field trips, participate in art activities and STEM enrichment, and build friendships along the way.

-The Summer Camp is held at The Bridge Downeast’s Ramsey Center from the first week of July until the last week of July, Monday through Thursday, 9am-4pm.
+The Summer Camp is held at The Bridge Downeast’s Ramsey Center from July 10th through August 17th, Monday through Thursday, 8am-5pm.
 The program is open to incoming kindergarten through 8th graders.
-Students will be provided with lunch and an afternoon snack.
-Transportation to and from the program will be provided on a first come first served basis.
+Students will be provided with breakfast, lunch and an afternoon snack.
+Transportation will only be provided to drop off locations from the program and will be provided on a first come first serve basis.

 activitiesreasons to join us this summer